skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``i`` sets the value of the I register (default: 63)
 * ``r`` sets the value of the R register (default: 0)
 * ``sp`` sets the value of the stack pointer (default: 23552)
+* ``execint`` specifies whether to execute interrupt routines (1), or ignore interrupts (0, the default)

 The parameters of the ``#SIM`` macro may contain :ref:`replacement fields <replacementFields>` and may also be given as keyword arguments.

-When execution stops, the simulator's register and clock values are copied to the ``sim`` dictionary, where they are accessible via replacement fields with the following names:
+When execution stops, the simulator's registers and hardware state are copied to the ``sim`` dictionary, where they are accessible via replacement fields with the following names:

 * ``sim[A]``
 * ``sim[F]``